What is MUN?

 The travel team is competitive in the intercollegiate MUN circuit and has won many awards.
-The team has recently participated in conferences hosted by Georgetown, UC Berkeley, UC Santa Barbara, the University of Pennsylvania, the University of Chicago, and McGill University,
+The team has recently participated in conferences hosted by Harvard, UC Berkeley, UC Santa Barbara, the USC, the University of Chicago, and McGill University.

 Members are also active leaders within the greater MUN community and provide outreach or staff for the United Nations Association’s Global Classrooms conferences in Los Angeles and New York.
 Recent alumni are now at top law schools, business firms, and selective programs such as the Peace Corps.

 Are you a UCLA student looking to get involved with our club?
-Check out the member portal for more information.
+Email firstname.lastname@example.org.